What is a Royal Flush in Poker? Everything You Need to Know

 As part of Poker.org’s cards chart and poker hands series, we bring you a full rundown of the royal flush, including the definition, probability, ranking, hands that beat it (nothing) and examples.

 There are only four ways to make a Royal Flush from a 52-card poker deck:

 You probably already know about the royal flush’s simpler cousin — the straight flush.
 A straight flush is when you have any five cards of the same suit in numerical order.
 A royal flush is similar but far more valuable.
 Poker players of all experience levels dream of getting a royal flush, also called an ace-high straight flush, because it is absolutely unbeatable.

 What is a Royal Flush?

-The royal flush represents the strongest possible hand you can make in a game of poker.
+The royal flush represents the strongest hand you can possibly make in a game of poker.
 Royal flushes top all other hands in the poker hand rankings and are mathematically the rarest made hands that you can draw from a 52-card poker deck.

 The hand occurs so infrequently, in fact, that you could play thousands of poker hands and never make a royal flush.

 The Royal Flush Explained